AJLambda/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+   Describe() breaks down the test suite into components.
+It() breaks down the components into individual tests.

-1. What is the point of `Test Driven Development`?
+1) What is the point of `Test Driven Development`?
 What do you think about this approach?

+   Test driven development a process where tests are built first to ensure the code is working as purposed.
+TDD is intended to help us plan and think out how our code should behave in a more precise manner, it should result in better quality code.
+TDD also should help errors that may occur in the future and regressions to former state.

+   I think that it may be somewhat of a burden for smaller projects and it interfere with time constraints.
+However, I do see the benefit in some use cases, it seems to be especially effective when code is used over a long period.

-1. Mention three types of automated tests.
+1) Mention three types of automated tests.

+   Unit Tests - testing smaller portions of code (i.e. functions).
+Most important of the tests.
+   Integration Tests - testing multiple units of code together E2E - testing the application as a whole.
+Expensive and slow, not always used.

 ## Project Set Up